danferns/midi-fx/README.md

 # MIDI-FX

-MIDI-FX lets you transform and analyze MIDI messages in creative ways.
-It uses a node graph architecture where each node can receive MIDI messages, process them, and emit transformed MIDI messages for other nodes to receive.
+MIDI-FX is a powerful tool for transforming and analyzing MIDI messages in creative ways.
+Its node graph architecture offers a high degree of flexibility, making it a valuable tool for enhancing musical performances.

 ![Screenshot](/Screenshot.png)

 ### Highlights

-- Runs cross platform in the browser, and is installable for offline use as a Progressive Web App.
+-   Installable Web App (cross-platform + offline support)
-- Transformation: transpose or delay notes, convert note velocity into a MIDI CC message, and more.
+-   Transform MIDI (e.g. transpose, delay notes, convert velocity to CC)
-- Analysis: visualize MIDI CC changes, learn the name of the chord you're playing, etc.
+-   Analyze MIDI (e.g. visualize CC changes, identify chords)
-- Supports the Web Serial API (so you can receive MIDI from an Arduino).
+-   Web Serial API support (so you can receive MIDI from an Arduino)

 ## How to use